Multotec’s test work capabilities have developed over the years, borne from intensive R&D to develop new or expand existing industry products.

 Multotec provides the following test work facilities and services for customers and non-customers alike:

-Cyclone Rigs: a variety of cyclone configurations according to specific configurations such as classification and dewatering
+A variety of cyclone configurations according to specific configurations such as classification and dewatering.

 Multotec has a 1 m³/h 2-stage test rig for piloting the Clean-iX / CIF® technology

 High intensity separators are used to recover fine, weak magnetic particles from slurries.
 Medium and low intensity separators are used to recover weak and strong magnetic particles respectively.
 Magnetic rolls are used to purify or concentrate dry, granular materials.
 Multotec offers the following magnetic separators for test work:

 Typical in-house and on-site filtration test work includes:

 Multotec developed a screen test rig for screening media product development and optimising screening media selection according to client requirements.
 The rig consists of 3 platforms:

 Laboratory equipment for screen test work consists of several Multotec customised test rigs designed to improve development cycles.
 The test rigs can be adapted to assist clients with rapid prototyping in other areas and consist of: